Skip to main content

 Welcome Bonus: $0.70 Free + 10% First-Deposit Match

 The signup offer is straightforward and small: $0.70 free credited on account creation plus a 10% match on your first deposit.
-To unlock the full first-deposit match through our funnel, use code fcasinorankr at signup or land on the affiliate URL, the code is embedded in the link itself.
+To open the full first-deposit match through our funnel, land on the tracking link, the offer in the link itself.

 Sized correctly: